What is legal and what is not in 2019 for Ohio Marijuana Law?

 You still cannot drive if your system contains an excess of the legal limit for the drug.
 Additionally, you can not drive while impaired by marijuana regardless of how much of the drug is in your system.
 (For further explanation of the marijuana DUI law, see my blog article, Driving Stoned: Marijuana DUI-OVI in Ohio.)
 If at any time you are stopped, and the police officer smells marijuana or finds marijuana in your vehicle, there is a good chance you will be charged with DUI and asked to submit a blood or urine sample for drug testing.
 Having a medical marijuana card does not provide a defense against a DUI/OVI charge.
 Medical Marijuana users cannot operate a motor vehicle while impaired or over the legal limit for marijuana.

 Medical Marijuana Law Complication: Marijuana in All Forms is Still Illegal Under Federal Law

-Although medical marijuana was legalized in Ohio in 2016 and its roll-out is expected in September of 2018, marijuana use, production, and sale is still illegal under Federal law.
+Although medical marijuana was legalized in Ohio in 2016 and its roll-out has been active since September of 2018, marijuana use, production, and sale is still illegal under Federal law.
 Under the U.S. Controlled Substance Act, marijuana remains a Schedule 1 controlled substance and has not received FDA approval for medicinal use.
 The discrepancy between state and federal law is causing some confusion for people, and creates complications for businesses and healthcare providers.

 Employers Can Still Take Adverse Actions Against Employees Using Medical Marijuana